 With a special focus on common chronic conditions, these research facilities have a number of unique features which offer new ways to conduct late-phase, large-scale commercial research projects.
 Speed, efficiency, innovation and continuous improvement are key drivers of this new initiative which will help to maintain the UK’s position as a global destination for commercial clinical research.

 The five new National Patient Recruitment Centres will be based within the following NHS trusts:

 On this page you will find further information and a number of resources describing how the National Patient Recruitment Centres will achieve these aims including an introductory video, webinar recording and an eBrochure.
 A plain text version of the eBrochure is also available.

 You can also access resources from the official launch of the National Patient Recruitment Centres, which took place in November 2020:

 An innovative and unique franchise-like operating model has been purpose-designed for the NPRCs to improve the speed and consistency with which commercial research is delivered.
 This approach is facilitated by our remarkable team ethos which enables all five centres to work in a harmonised manner to deliver the following benefits:

 Find out more about our new, standardised, national approach to costing and contracting for commercial contract research.

-We also offer a personalised, concierge-style service to your participants throughout their research journey which includes a patient tracking and booking system.
-We will always ensure that our Centres are accessible through appropriate hours of operation to maximise engagement with patients irrespective of their working hours, mobility, and more.
+Each centre has a welcoming waiting area, especially for trial participants, with free refreshments and parking.
+We also ensure that our centres are accessible through appropriate hours of operation to maximise engagement with patients irrespective of their working hours, mobility, and more.

 If you are a life science company looking to run a study you can contact the National Patient Recruitment Centre Programme Office by email: